Best of 2016 Films, Egypt and the US - SHERIF M. AWAD-FILM CRITIC/CURATOR/PROGRAMMER-EGYPT-ECUADOR: since 1990

 Stars: Ginnifer Goodwin, Jason Bateman, Idris Elba

-In the city of Zootopia, Judy Hopps becomes the first rabbit to join the police force where she quickly learns how tough it is to enforce the law by working with Nick Wilde, a wily fox who makes her job even harder.
+In the city of Zootopia, Judy Hopps becomes the first rabbit to join the police force and teams up with a wily fox named Nick Wilde to enforce the law.

 Director: Jon Favreau